zekarias-tilahun/goat/README.md

  - ```cora-full``` (Citation dataset)
  - ```computers``` (Co-purchased products from Amazon computers category)
  - ```photo``` (Co-purchased products from Amazon computers category)
- - ```physics``` (Co-authorship graphs from the physics category based on the Microsoft Academic Graph from the KDD Cup 2016 challenge)
+ - ```physics``` (Co-authorship graph from the physics category based on the Microsoft Academic Graph from the KDD Cup 2016 challenge)
- - ```cs``` (Co-authorship graphs from the computer science category based on the Microsoft Academic Graph from the KDD Cup 2016 challenge)
+ - ```cs``` (Co-authorship graph from the computer science category based on the Microsoft Academic Graph from the KDD Cup 2016 challenge)
  - ```flickr``` (Common property relation between images)

 Citing